Celebrating 100 Years of DTS

 The problem Dallas Theological Seminary needed to solve

-With one main campus and seven extension sites—including degree offerings for online, Chinese, and Spanish-speaking students—DTS offers theological education to believers around the globe.
-But this expansion led the faculty to ask questions about how best to instruct seminary students and prepare them for future ministry.
+With one main campus and nine extension sites—including degree offerings for students online and for speakers of Chinese, Spanish, and Arabic—DTS offers theological education to believers around the globe.
+However, this expansion led the faculty to ask questions about how best to instruct seminary students and prepare them for future ministry.

 The faculty saw a related issue for main campus students, too.
-While students in Dallas have access to a vast library of theological resources, not every book represents current thinking on important matters—and digging through 40 pounds’ worth of books hinders theological research.
+While students in Dallas have access to a vast library of theological resources, not every book represents current thinking on important matters—and digging through a mountain of books hinders theological research.

-All their questions were held together by one overarching theme: How do we get contemporary evangelical resources to our students?
+All these questions were held together by one overarching theme: How do we provide contemporary evangelical resources to our students?

-The committee evaluated different Bible software on 12 categories, including whether it
+The committee evaluated different Bible software according to twelve categories, including whether it

 • works on Mac, PC, mobile, and web;